root-project/jsroot/readme.md

 JavaScript ROOT aims to provide interactive ROOT-like graphics in the web browsers.
 One could read and display data from binary ROOT files.
 Or data can be obtained from JSON representations, produced with TBufferJSON class.
-JSROOT used to implement user interface for THttpServer class.
+JSROOT implements user interface for THttpServer class.

 ## Links